absognety/Interview-Process-Coding-Questions/SkyPointCloud/README.md

      - What is the difference between Spark coalesce and repartition?
      - How do you handle out of memory error in spark application execution?
      - How does pyspark work?
+     - Can you explain how you solved the programming question you have solved in the test?